Last Updated on

-Are you interested in learning more about the only country in the world that occupies a whole continent?
-Then here are some fun and fascinating facts about Australia that you probably didn’t know and will surely surprise many of you.
-It is pretty much isolated from the rest of the world, so a lot of people haven’t ventured to the land down under.
-Having lived here all my life, I would love to share some of it with you, the weird and the wonderful, which might just inspire you to visit.
+Are you interested in learning more about the country downunder?
+Then here are some fun and fascinating facts about Australia that you probably didn’t know and will surely surprise you.
+It is pretty much isolated from the rest of the world, so many people haven’t ventured here, but having lived here all my life, I would love to share some of this beautiful country with you, the weird and the wonderful, which might just inspire you to visit.

 - As of 2019, the population of Australia is 25 million.